angelomorgado/TheSolarSystem/README.txt

  To run this program you´ll need to install GLFW 32bit, GLEW 32bit and GLM 32bit, after that, configure such libraries in the project.

- It is also needed to configure the pre-processor by implementig '_CRT_SECURE_NO_WARNINGS'.
+ It is also needed to configure the pre-processor by implementing '_CRT_SECURE_NO_WARNINGS' in C/C++ -> Preprocessor -> Preprocessor definition.

  Add Winmm.lib in Linker->input-> Additional libraries